kooshanejad/Programming/CISC 211/Week 13/File Management.md

 # File Management

-1. My challenges in performing this lab were first figuring out
+1. My challenges in performing this lab were figuring out how to create, open, write to, and close a file.
 2. Code:
 ```asm
 section .data